Unsubscribe

 Who should not take OCALIVA?

-Do not take OCALIVA if you have or had a complete blockage in the bile ducts in your liver or gallbladder.
+• have a complete blockage of the bile ducts in your liver or gallbladder.

 What are the possible side effects of OCALIVA?